Freedom Of Information -

 Funding details and charging policies

-Yaxley Group Practice receives payments from the Borderline LCG, Cambridgeshire & Peterborough CCG & NHS England, according to the PMS contract in exchange for services provided to the patients.
+Yaxley Group Practice receives payments from the Cambridgeshire & Peterborough CCG & NHS England, according to the PMS contract in exchange for services provided to the patients.

 The Practice also provides Non-NHS examinations and private reports and certificates - list of fees is in accordance with BMA recommendations and is available on request.